 Make a List

-This might sound obvious, but it is probably the #1 thing that is going to help you make the most of your planning time.
-Document the things you need to accomplish and check them off as you go so that you don't spend this precious planning time scrambling to figure out what you need to do!
+This might sound obvious, but it is probably the #1 thing that will help you make the most of your planning time.
+Document the things you need to accomplish and check them off as you go so that you don’t spend this precious planning time scrambling to figure out what you need to do!

-If you're also a pen-and-paper kind of person but aren't ready to jump on the Erin Condren train, you can grab a free checklist template in the next section!
+If you’re also a pen-and-paper person but aren’t ready to jump on the Erin Condren train, you can grab a free checklist template in the next section!

 Prioritize

-Hand in hand with making lists is prioritizing the items that need to be completed.
+Hand in hand with making lists is prioritizing the items that must be completed.
 Think about the things that MUST get done during your planning time on that day, things that can wait until later in the day, and things that can wait until another day.

 Close Your Door

-I don't know about you, but probably the biggest sucker of time from my planning time block is social in nature.
+I don’t know about you, but probably the biggest sucker of time from my planning time block is social conversations.

 I try to keep to myself during my planning time as much as possible.
 I close the door and save the social conversations for my break.